premake/premake-core/website/docs/rules.md

 ### Applies To ###

-Workspaces, projects.
+Workspace and project configurations.

 ### Availability ###

-Premake 5.0 or later.
+Premake 5.0.0-alpha1 or later.

 ### See Also ###